-Disclaimer: Come on, if I owned the Teen Titans, would I really be sitting here writing stories?
+Disclaimer: Come on, if I owned the Teen Titans, would I really be sitting here writing fan fiction?

 Beginning from the End

-Garfield looked down at the grass accumulating on his once-spotless dress shoes.
+Garfield looked down at the grass accumulating on his previously spotless dress shoes.
 Green streaks ran across the sides and the material was darker around his toes where moisture from the grass had soaked through.
 He grimaced at the unpleasant feeling of the water beginning to seep through his socks.
 Attempting to ignore the increasingly uncomfortable sensation and the squishing beneath the soles of his shoes, Garfield looked up into the sky far ahead of him.
 At least it had stopped raining.
 The sun pierced through broken-up storm clouds in small rays of brilliant light.
-The sky over the grassy field on which he walked was still dark, save for one piercing ray of sunshine that made a path down from the heavens to the small knoll he had sought out.
+The sky over the grassy field on which he walked was still dark, save for a few scattered rays that shined down on the small knoll he sought out.